dabeng/cohort/README.md

 # cohort
 Cohort is a share and arrange parties tool for cohortstool.
 It'b based on AngularJS + NodeJS + MongoDB.

-Find your true life in your cohorts.
+Welcome to find your true life in your cohorts.